 When eaten in place of other fat sources, nutrient-dense Avocados can be a delicious addition to many healthy diets and eating plans.

-Avocados can be eaten alone or used in a variety of delicious recipes – from soups to salads to smoothies – all of which can fit into a sensible eating plan and many popular diets like the Mediterranean Diet, the South Beach Diet, the DASH diet and many more.
+Avocados can be eaten alone or used in a variety of delicious recipes – from soups to salads to smoothies – all of which can fit into a sensible eating plan and many popular diets like the Paleo and Mediterranean diets and many more.

 Baby Food Never Tasted So Good!